-Laurel Heights is a private intensive residential treatment center located in Atlanta, Georgia that treats children and adolescents with complex psychiatric and behavioral problems.
+Laurel Heights is a private acute hospital and intensive residential treatment center located in Atlanta, Georgia that treats children and adolescents with complex psychiatric and behavioral problems.
 These include mood disorders, self-injurious and aggressive behaviors, and difficulties with impulse control and emotional regulation.
 By providing a highly structured, secure and supportive therapeutic environment, individualized treatment by a multidisciplinary staff and fostering family involvement in all aspects of treatment, we build on strengths to help each child develop needed skills to function more successfully in the community.

 Thank you for your interest in Laurel Heights Hospital.
-Our admission process begins with two steps First, we obtain clinical documentation from current and recent treatment providers, considering what is available.
+Our admission process begins with two steps.
+First, we obtain clinical documentation from current and recent treatment providers, considering what is available.
 No particular information is required, but we need enough documentation to show what the child’s diagnosis is, their level of functioning and the recent behaviors that warrant the need for residential treatment.

 Once we receive enough information, our Medical Director will review the clinical within one business day to determine if we are an appropriate program to meet the child’s needs.
 Then, if clinically approved, we will contact the child’s insurance company to determine the requirements to have residential treatment authorized.
 Please feel free to contact our Admissions Department with any questions and/or concerns.

 To make a referral, contact the Admissions Department to begin the process.

 Laurel Heights Hospital is contracted with most private insurance companies, managed care organizations, Georgia and Tennessee Medicaid as well as a number of state agencies and school systems across the country.
 As a specialty hospital, we are often able to negotiate agreements for most out of network providers in many circumstances.

 When you call, we will ask you to provide the following information: